Gerard Hogan: Early life and education

 Hogan is from Carrick-on-Suir, County Tipperary.
 He was born in 1958, to Mai and Liam Hogan.
 His father was the deputy principal of Christian Brothers secondary school in the town.
 He was educated at University College Dublin, from where he received BCL and LLM degrees in 1979 and 1981.
 He co-authored his first book Prisoners' Rights: A Study in Irish Prison Law in 1981 with Paul McDermott and Raymond Byrne.
-He obtained a John F. Kennedy memorial scholarship to study for an LLM at the University of Pennsylvania Law School.
+He obtained a John F. Kennedy memorial scholarship to study for an LLM, which he earned in 1982 from the University of Pennsylvania Law School.
 He subsequently attended the King's Inns.
 He holds two doctorates – he holds an LLD from UCD and received a PhD in law from Trinity College Dublin in 2001.

 Early in his legal career in 1986, he supported the Anti-Apartheid Movement with other legal scholars, including Mary McAleese, Mary Robinson and Bryan MacMahon.
 He was involved with the Progressive Democrats and in 1988 wrote the party's proposed new Constitution of Ireland with Michael McDowell.

 In May 2021, he was made a member of the Royal Irish Academy.